dcai-course/dcai-course/resources.md

 ---

-These are various resources and readings related to machine learning and data-centric AI that you might find interesting:
+These are various resources and readings related to machine learning and data-centric AI that are recommended by the course staff:

 - [Unbiggen AI](https://spectrum.ieee.org/andrew-ng-data-centric-ai)
 - [Andrew Ng Launches A Campaign For Data-Centric AI](https://www.forbes.com/sites/gilpress/2021/06/16/andrew-ng-launches-a-campaign-for-data-centric-ai/)